nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/index.md

 **An introduction to the Google Cloud Platform**

-The Google Cloud Platform is..

-- what is GCP, what is an instance (aka an instance of a VM = virtual machine) -> organize this one like AWS format
+The Google Cloud Platform (GCP) provides a number of services such as cloud-based computation and storage.
+All services are available through the platform's console page, which also monitors account billing and user permissions/roles.
+GCP cloud computing resources are useful for conducting large-scale genomic analyses that would otherwise take too long or crash local computers.

-- we'll set up a GCP billing account and show you how to use two GCP services: Google Compute Engine and Google Storage buckets
+In this tutorial, we'll set up a GCP billing account and demonstrate how to use two GCP services: Google Compute Engine and Google Storage buckets.

 Est. Time | Lesson name | Description
 --- | --- | ---